lrodero/quick_scala_setup/site/src/main/tutorial.md

 Connection closed by foreign host.
 ```

+You can connect several telnet sessions at the same time to verify that indeed our server can attend
+all of them simultaneously.

 Unfortunately this server is a bit too simplistic.
 What about halting?
 Well, that is something we
 have not addressed yet and it is when things can get a bit more complicated.
 We will deal with